AlgusDark/redirects/content/about.en.md

 Consume Anime, Manga, Video Games, Novels and non-fictional books.

 ## What is he doing right now?
 Reading, probably on his ebook reader.
 Learning a new programming language.
 Discovering Kyoto with his *waifu*.
 Searching for Doge memes.
+Expanding his knowledge.

 ## Where do you find Algus?

 Writing Here.
 In Kyoto.
 At the arcades playing fighting games.
 [In front of the computer](https://git.algus.ninja).
 [Tweeting](https://tweet.algus.ninja).
 [Teaching](https://pues.algus.ninja).
 [Taking photos](https://ig.algus.ninja).
 [Making jokes](https://in.algus.ninja).
+Behind you when you say his name 3 times in front of a mirror.